waepoints/waepointstandards-documentation/outline.md

 ### Contacting System Commands

 Contact…, Contact… with a/the message…, ...
-Stop being in contact with..., ...Hangup.../…Hangs up…/...Hung up…, Join… with..., …Left…/…Leaves…/…Leave…, …Listen for incoming contacting/joining requests...
+Stop being in contact with... a time..., ...Hangup.../…Hangs up…/...Hung up…, Join… with..., …Left…/…Leaves…/…Leave…, …Listen for incoming contacting/joining requests...

 ### Transportation System Commands